knpuniversity/symfony2-rest/knpu/episode5/weird-tagline-endpoint.md

 > resource, so I'm going to return that.

 And that's fine!
 This is an interesting *option* for how to think about things.
-Just as long as you don't spend your days dreaming philosophically about your API.
+Just as long as you don't spend your days dreaming philosophically about your API, you'll be fine.
 Make a decision and feel good about it.
 In fact, that's good life advice.

 ## Adding the String Resource Endpoint